smaakage85/shapemaker/README.md

 `make` + <kbd>space</kbd> + <kbd>tab</kbd> + <kbd>tab</kbd> lists all available `make` targets.

-## :repeat: Enable CI/CD Workflows
+## :repeat: CI/CD Workflows
+`shapemaker` ships with a number of automation (CI/CD) workflows implemented with Github Actions.

-Upload your project to Github and connect the Github Repository with your AWS account by providing your AWS credentials as secrets in your `Github` repository with names:
+To enable CI/CD workflows, upload your project to Github and connect the Github repository with your AWS account by providing your AWS credentials as `Github` Secrets.
+Secrets should have names:

 1. *AWS_ACCESS_KEY_ID*
 2. *AWS_SECRET_ACCESS_KEY*

+By default, every commit to `main` triggers a workflow `./github/workflows/deliver_images.yaml`, that runs unit tests and builds and pushes training and endpoint images.

+### Contact

+Please direct any questions and feedbacks to [me](mailto:lars_kjeldgaard@hotmail.com)\!

+If you want to contribute, open a [PR](https://github.com/smaakage85/shapemaker/pulls).

+If you encounter a bug or want to suggest an enhancement, please [open an issue](https://github.com/smaakage85/shapemaker/issues).